 An alphabetical list of cognitive biases.
 Consider it your campaign and communication shopping list!

-When there is little information, a decision can be based around the cost of being wrong.
-The brain has evolved to reason adaptively, in an attempt to reduce the cost of cognitive errors, rather than the number.
+When there is little information, a decision can be based on the cost of being wrong.
+The brain has evolved to reason adaptively, in an attempt to reduce the cost of cognitive errors, rather than the frequency.

 A decision making shortcut that relies on emotion over logic.

 Cues that indicate how you might act, as a door handle indicates you can open the door.